We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Deep water culture: Often found in all-inclusive consumer hydroponic systems, deep water culture (DWC) involves growing plants in small containers.
 These are sometimes called pods, although different brands may have different names for them.
 Typically made of plastic, where the plants’ roots spread through the water in a reservoir, a DWC system features a small pump for circulating nutrients and adding oxygen to the water.

 - Nutrient film technique: Similar to a DWC system, a nutrient-film technique (NFT) system circulates nutrient-rich water through the roots of the plants.
-Rather than the mesh pots being placed in a water reservoir, the pots are side by side in long channels.
+Rather than the mesh pots being placed in a water reservoir, the pots sit side by side in long channels.
 An NFT system can contain many or only a few connected channels.
 While this system is used extensively for commercial growing, a few smaller NFT systems are available to consumers for in-home use.

 - Aeroponic: Rather than suspending plant roots in water, in an aeroponic system, the roots sit above the water level, and a mister sprays the roots with nutrient-rich water.
 Aeroponic systems aren’t quite as popular as DWC for home systems, but a few models are available.

 - Drip: Usually limited to commercial growers, drip hydroponics feature tubing with small drip nozzles located above every plant.
-Water circulates through the tubing and drips on each plant, and the excess water runs through a mesh pot containing soilless medium and drains back to the pump.
+Water circulates through the tubing and drips on each plant, and the excess water runs through a mesh pot containing a soilless medium and drains back to the pump.
 The dripping cycle repeats every few minutes.

 Experience Level